 Ranking NFL Super Bowl logos from best to worst before Eagles-Chiefs

-Ranking Super Bowl logos from best to worst originally appeared on NBC Sports Philadelphia
+Ranking Super Bowl logos from best to worst originally appeared on NBC Sports Boston

 The game of football has evolved over the last 56 years – and the same can be said about Super Bowl logos.